omonimus1/blog-jade-rubick/content/posts/2021-02-06--demo-driven-development/index.md

 ### Create technical plans

-You should be creating a technical plan as well.
+You should be creating a technical plan.

 The technical lead (or sometimes even better, other engineers on the team, with the technical lead editing and improving) writes down anything interesting about the technical work for this stage of the project (if your projects are months long, do it for milestones in the project).
 They should call out any technical bets they’re making, or anything new that will require future migration work.
 And highlight tradeoffs they’re making.
 If technical shortcuts are being made, they should be exposed and justified.